Gorpinchenko/need-dollar-bot/README.md

 Kazan needs a dollars bot
 -----------------

-The bot will help you find Tinkoff bank ATMs where you can withdraw dollars
+The bot will help you find Tinkoff bank ATMs in Kazan city where you can withdraw dollars

 The bot works in the Yandex cloud using Cloud Functions tools